ssbc/dev.scuttlebutt.nz/docs/rust/golgi.md

 ### History Stream

 Another way of returning messages from a single author is provided by the `create_history_stream()` method.
 This method takes a single SSB ID (public key) and returns all available messages authored by that identity.
+The messages are returned in the form of KVTs (Key Value Timestamp) using the `SsbMessageKVT` type from golgi.

 Note: this method does not currently support optional parameters such as `reverse`, `seq` and `live`.
 These will likely be added in the future.